afterax

 How salary sacrifice works in 2026/27

-When you sacrifice salary into a pension, that money never shows up as pay, so it isn't taxed and you don't pay National Insurance on it either.
-If your income is between £100,000 and £125,140, the savings get even bigger because you start clawing back the personal allowance you'd otherwise lose.
-The annual limit is £60,000 across all your pensions, and it tapers for incomes above £260,000.
+When you sacrifice salary into a pension, if your employer offers it, that money never shows up as pay, so it isn't taxed and you don't pay National Insurance on it either.
+If your income is between £100,000 and £125,140, the savings can get bigger because you start clawing back the personal allowance you'd otherwise lose.
+The £60,000 annual allowance can taper for very high earners where threshold income is over £200,000 and adjusted income is over £260,000.
+Pension annual allowance, carry-forward, defined benefit accrual, and tapered annual allowance calculations can be complex; this calculator is not a substitute for regulated advice.

 • How much tax relief do I get on pension contributions?